cnti-testcatalog/testsuite/FAQ.md

 </p>
 </details>

-<details> <summary>Does CNF Conformance support or run on other architectures besides amd64?</summary>
+<details> <summary>Does the CNF Test Suite support or run on other architectures besides amd64?</summary>
 <p>

  - Not currently at this time.